ihhub/penguinV/API_description.md

 Contains basic functions for image processing for CPUs with ***SSE 2*** support.

 **Template_Image**
-Includes only one template class ***ImageTemplate*** what is the main class for image buffer classes.
+Includes only one template class ***ImageTemplate*** which is the main class for image buffer classes.

 **Thread_Pool**
 Contains classes for multithreading using thread pool:
-- ***AbstractTaskProvider*** - abstract class what should do some tasks.
+- ***AbstractTaskProvider*** - an abstract class which should do some tasks.
-- ***TaskProvider*** - concrete class what does tasks and from what other classes are inherited to use thread pool.
+- ***TaskProvider*** - a concrete class which performs tasks and from which other classes are inherited to use thread pool.
-- ***ThreadPool*** - thread pool class what manages threads and tasks.
+- ***ThreadPool*** - a thread pool class which manages threads and tasks.
-- ***ThreadPoolMonoid*** - singleton (or monoid) class of thread pool what allows to use only 1 copy of thread pool inside application.
+- ***ThreadPoolMonoid*** - a singleton (or monoid) class of thread pool which allows to use only 1 copy of thread pool inside application.
-- ***TaskProviderSingleton*** - concrete class what does tasks and from what other classes are inherited to use thread pool's singleton.
+- ***TaskProviderSingleton*** - a concrete class which performs tasks and from which other classes are inherited to use thread pool's singleton.

 ## Functions

-All images in function parameter list must have width and height greater than 0 otherwise exception imageException is raised.
+All images in function parameter list must have width and height greater than 0 otherwise an exception imageException is raised.

 - **AbsoluteDifference** [_Namespaces: **Function_Pool, Image_Function, Image_Function_Avx, Image_Function_Sse**_]